 - You may not want to emphasize texture (for example, show irregularities on human skin).

 - A hard light source has a limited range, so multiple lamps may be required to illuminate a large area.

 - When using more than one hard light source, multiple shadows will be very distracting.

 Diffused light spreads in all directions.
-This happens naturally when the sun is covered with clouds, or when sunlight reflects off a light, rough surface.
+It happens naturally when the sun is covered with clouds or when sunlight reflects off light, rough surface.

-When objects are illuminated by diffused light, there are no harsh shadows, only a slight semblance of penumbra.
-Thus, the texture and clear contours of the surface are not emphasized in the image.
+When a diffused light illuminates objects, there are no harsh shadows, only a slight semblance of the penumbra.
+Thus, the texture and precise contours of the surface are not emphasized in the image.
 You may not see them at all.

-Another form of diffused light is the use of a group of open lamps.
+Another form of diffused light is the use of a group of available lamps.
 Their partially intersecting light beams combine to create shadow-free illumination.

 The Advantages of Diffused Light

 - Ability to create soft shadows.